elleneub/empower-takehome/README.md

 - Create a page for canvassers to record names and free-form notes about people they've talked to
 - Create a page for canvassers to view all their canvassing notes
 - User login/authentication system is optional
-- Simple/ugly UI is acceptable
-- Implement a JSON API backend
-- Include documentation for running the code
-- Create a git repo with initial commit and include in submission
-- AI coding tools are allowed (mention in README if used)
-- Using AI tools means higher expectations for extra credit features
-- Preferred tech stack:
-  - Frontend: React with hooks
-  - Backend: Node
-  - Database: MySQL
-  - Languages: Mix of JavaScript and TypeScript
-- Alternative technologies are acceptable if needed

 ## Bonus Points